Sand Rivers Camp: Our full report

 - Fly for 45 minutes into Nyerere National Park, where you will land at Kiba Airstrip.
 It's then about a 15-minute drive to Sand Rivers.
 Alternatively, it is long day's drive from Dar – depending on the weather and the state of the roads (it can take up to 5 hours to reach Sand Rivers from the Mtemere Gate).

 - Accessible by

 Food & drink

 - Usual board basis

 - Full Board & Activities

 - Food quality

-- We found the food at Sand Rivers in 2019 was very tasty and imaginative with obviously fresh produce used throughout.
+- We have always found the food at Sand Rivers to be very tasty and imaginative with obviously fresh produce used throughout.
 Sundays are traditionally a barbecue night at dinner, whilst from Monday to Saturday the menus comprise a mixture of western and Tanzanian dishes.

 The dining times for breakfast and lunch are very flexible for each guest, varying daily on what they have decided to do for their safari activities.
 Breakfast usually consists of tea or coffee, smoothies, fruit, cereals, toast, perhaps donuts and a cooked breakfast with eggs of your choice.
 For a different setting, Stiegler's Gorge offers a perfect breakfast spot on a sandbank by the fast-flowing upper river, or perhaps enjoy a bush breakfast after an early morning game drive start.